 I will be available to meet in person once classes end next week.
 Before then, I’m happy to meet via Zoom or to discuss this opportunity further via email or phone.
 Please let me know what’s convenient for you.

 Alright, the example was inspiring, right?
 But how do you write something similar?
 We’ve got the tips!

 Specify The Type of Lab Work You Do

 Lab technicians work a wide range of labs doing a variety of jobs.
-One person might work in a medical diagnostics lab processing samples for doctors, hospitals, insurance companies, and employers.
+One person might specialize in biotech and process samples for doctors, hospitals, insurance companies, and employers.
 Another will work in an academic research lab analyzing, categorizing, and ensuring the safety of samples collected during field research.
-Some technicians do largely hands-on work, others have the responsibility of management.
+Some technicians do largely hands-on work, others have the responsibility of management similar to research assistants.

 For that reason, make your professional experience clear from the get-go.
 Stating it early in your cover letter will assure the hiring manager that you are likely to be a good fit.